A Probate Attorney Can Ensure Your Wishes Are Carried Out

 Arizona Probate Laws

 Probate is a legal process that takes place after someone passes away.
 The process involves proving that the will is valid, taking inventory of property, appraising property, paying debts and taxes, and distributing the remaining assets as the will (or state law) directs.
-At Deason Garner Law Firm, we offer answers to common questions about probate.
-You can also receive more detailed information during a consultation with a probate attorney at our Yuma, AZ, firm.
+We offer answers to common questions about probate.
+You can also receive more detailed information during a consultation with a probate attorney.

 Is Probate Always Necessary?

 In Arizona, not all properties are subject to probate.
 For instance, real property with right of survivorship, insurance policies with beneficiaries, annuities with beneficiaries, joint bank accounts and certain property in the name of a trustee are not generally subject to probate.
 Additionally, real property in Arizona that is assessed at $100,000 or under and personal property worth $75,000 or less are not subject to probate.
 If you do have property that is subject to probate, your estate goes into probate, whether you have a will or not.
 With proper planning, most people can avoid having their estate go into probate when they die.